 This dish gets its vanilla flavor from a combination of vanilla almond milk and vanilla extract.
 The vanilla compliments the berries perfectly.
 And since this dish is sweetened with pure maple syrup, it contains no refined sugar!
 If you’d like it a little sweeter, feel free to drizzle the top of each serving with additional maple syrup.
 You can also stir in a splash of almond milk (or regular milk) to make it extra creamy.

-If you have any leftover oats after making this baked oatmeal, feel free to use ‘em up in one of my other recipes: Honey Oat Quick Bread, Nutella Stuffed Oatmeal Cookie Bars, Healthy Flourless Oatmeal Raisin Cookies, or Almond Coconut Chai Spice Oatmeal.
+If you have any leftover oats use them up in one of my other recipes: Granola, Oatmeal Pancakes, Honey Oat Quick Bread, Nutella Cookie Bars, Flourless Oatmeal Cookies, Apple Cinnamon Oatmeal or Almond Coconut Chai Spice Oatmeal.

 - 3 cups old fashioned rolled oats